 The Centers for Disease Control and Prevention (CDC) recommend that adults between the ages of 18 and 60 get at least 7 hours of sleep a night.

-Regular short sleep duration, less than 7 hours per night, is associated with greater likelihoods of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.
+However, regular short sleep duration (less than 7 hours per night) is associated with greater likelihoods of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.

 What Are The Effects Of Long Term Sleep Deprivation